 The next morning the sun came out and things were looking up.
 The main beach was packed so we drove up to the lighthouse, which is at the easternmost point in Australia, and boasted views down the coast on both sides of the point.
 It was amazing to see how much windier the Tallows beach side of the point was compared to the Byron side.
 Looking straight down the cliffs, Sam spotted some excellent waves so we burned rubber out of there down to the beach, which turned out to be Watego's.
-There Sam caught some good waves while I stayed on the inside, not catching anything because I was too afraid of hitting a small child, boogie boarder, miscellaneous tourist, or swimmer (those crazy Australians sit there and do the crawl stroke through the beach break!)
-Then we headed into town to do laundry and call up some friends we met in Cambodia who were from Byron Bay.
-They were two typically Australian sisters, generous and outgoing and fun-loving, called Lorien and Malaika.
-They were swimming on the beach and immediately came to meet us and brought us home to their parents' house where they offered us parking in the driveway, use of the bathroom, and even a spare bedroom!
-Their parents were just as nice - mom immediately offered us a choice of desserts and then dad took us on a guided beachwalk on Tallows.
-Their dad had travelled and lived in Asia and spent all his time in a sarong at home, it was interesting to hear about China from him and we definitely want to go there on our next trip.
+The

 The sun was super hot on the beach so we continued driving nonstop through the Gold Coast.
 Nonstop because the place was a zoo, like Waikiki but going on forever and ever.
 We reached the Sunshine Coast which was supposed to be better but still looked horribly built up after New South Wales, so we just kept driving all the way to the north end of the Sunshine Coast at Noosa.
 By this point it was late and time for another fight.
 Luckily our guidebook served us well for once and pointed us to the mellowest spot in Noosa, Sunshine Beach.
 When we asked a local if we could park and sleep there, they looked at us like we were crazy for even asking - why not?!
 It was a great spot - the bathrooms were clean, the girls even had an indoor shower, and there was a nice coffee shop and a mini grocery store just up the road.